 Ingredients

-- 2 pounds strawberries hulled and diced
+- 2 pounds strawberries

 - 3 cups granulated sugar

-- ¼ cup lemon juice
+- ¼ cup fresh lemon juice

 Instructions

-Prepare the Jam
+Make the Strawberry Apple Jam

-Water Bath Canning Instructions
+Water Bath Canning (optional)

-- Fill the jars.
-Using your jar lifter, remove the jars from the hot water and place them on a kitchen towel on the counter.
-You will use the same pot of water for your water bath.
-Fill the jars with the finished strawberry apple jam, leaving a ¼ to ½-inch of space at the top.
-A canning funnel is extremely helpful here, but if you don’t have one, just make sure to wipe away any residue on the mouth of the jar before putting the lids on.
+- Using a jar lifter, carefully remove the jars and place them on a clean kitchen towel.
+Fill the jars with the finished strawberry apple jam, leaving ½ inch of space at the top.
+If you don't have a canning funnel, wipe away any residue on the jar mouth before sealing.

 Notes